RetroReversing/retroReversing/categories/misc/GDC.md

 ---
 ## GDC 2004 - Evolve
-The 2004 Game Developers Conference had the theme "Evolve," emphasizing the industry's shift towards middleware and robust production processes.
+The 2004 Game Developers Conference had the theme "Evolve", emphasizing the industry's shift towards middleware and robust production processes.
 The dominance of licensed titles and sequels was noted, with Dave Perry discussing these trends in his keynote.

 A session on building big licensed games highlighted the industry's evolution from smaller teams to larger projects with 25 to 75 people and budgets ranging from $3 to $40 million.
 The need for well-organized processes and formal development procedures was emphasized, posing a non-technical challenge of integrating these without stifling creativity.

 GDC 2004 highlights included:
-* Programming Keynote by **John Carmack** on bleeding-edge engine development
+* Programming Keynote by **John Carmack** on bleeding-edge engine development.
 * Visual Arts Keynote by **John Gaeta** called From Visual Anti-Establishment to Ubiquity and Back.
 * Sony showcased the PSP as a powerful, easy-to-develop-for device.
 * Microsoft unveiled XNA, a development framework for future platforms.